mirohhinkov/advanced_db_systems/README.md

 - The owner of the site creates all posts.
 - The owner can delete any comment.
 - The registered users can create comments under each posts, edit and delete them.
+- The registered users can update the password and email.